zenml-io/zenml/docs/book/advanced-guide/guide-aws-gcp-azure.md

 {% hint style="info" %}

-If you decide to use a SQL **metadata store** backed by a managed cloud SQL database service, you will also need a matching **secrets manager** to store the SSL credentials (i.e. certificates) required to connect to it.
+If you decide to use an SQL **metadata store** backed by a managed cloud SQL database service, you will also need a matching **secrets manager** to store the SSL credentials (i.e. certificates) required to connect to it.